Baranin67/leave-manager/README.md

 # vacation-manager
-An app for easy vacation management among emplyers and employees.
+A simple app for an easy vacation management among employers and employees.